 Given a point source S and a listener L, it is easy to check if a direct path exists from S to L. This is a ray shooting problem.
 The basic idea behind the image source method is as follows.
-For a specular reflector (in our case, a triangle) T, a specular path $S \rightarrow T \rightarrow L$ exists if and only if a direct path exists from the image of S formed by T, to L, and this direct path also passes through T. In the absence of any visibility information, image sources need to be computed about every triangle in the scene.
+For a specular reflector (in our case, a triangle) T, a specular path $S \rightarrow T \rightarrow L$ exists if and only if a direct path exists from the image of S formed by T, to L. In the absence of any visibility information, image sources need to be computed about every triangle in the scene.
 This process can be applied recursively to check for higher order specular paths from S to L, but the complexity can increase exponentially as a function of the number of reflections.